top of page

 • 3 min read

-He could contribute around 50% of the purchase price and also owned a residential property in Sydney, which he was open to using as additional security.
+He was able to contribute around 50% of the purchase price and also held residential property in Sydney, which was available for additional security if required.

 Loan Solutions for Buying a Café Franchise